-Research over the last two decades has shown that drug addiction is both preventable and treatable1.
-It is vital that prevention be a critical component of national, state, and local drug strategies because addiction is a developmental disorder that can begin in adolescence, sometimes as early as childhood, and can be mitigated by preventing and increasing the age of initiation among youth.
-Children who first smoke marijuana under the age of 14 are more than five times as likely to abuse drugs as adults than those who first use marijuana at age 182.
+Research over the last two decades has shown that drug addiction is both preventable and treatable.
+It is vital that prevention be a critical component of national, state and local drug strategies because addiction is a developmental disorder that can begin in adolescence, sometimes as early as childhood, and can be mitigated by preventing and increasing the age of initiation among youth.
+Among individuals aged 18 to 30 admitted to treatment facilities, 74 percent began substance use at age 17 or younger.

 It makes sense to invest in drug prevention and stop use before it starts.
-Despite this, however, federal funding for drug prevention has been severely cut in the past seven years.
-In fact, between FY 2009 and FY 2017, the federal investment in prevention has been cut by more than 33% over the last eight years.
+Despite this, federal funding for drug prevention has been cut severely in the past decade.
+Between FY 2009 and FY 2019, substance use prevention funding has been cut by 34.4 percent.

 Use of substances other than marijuana are at their lowest levels in 20 years.
 This is a testament to the effectiveness of evidence-based prevention programs.
 However, new challenges are emerging.
 The 2018 Monitoring the Future Survey (MTF) found substantial, statistically significant increases in vaping among 8th, 10th, and 12th graders.
 Additionally, attitudes toward marijuana continue to change.
 Fewer students than ever before perceive a great risk from smoking it occasionally.
 Disapproval of this activity is also declining.
 As the nation works to meet these challenges and continues to grapple with the opioid epidemic, it is critical that funding for evidence-based substance use prevention remains a priority.